infoderm/patients/README.md

     meteor npm run test

+To run client tests non-interactively you can use

+> NB: this uses `PUPPETEER_EXECUTABLE_PATH=/usr/bin/chromium`

+    meteor npm run test:dev:non-interactive

 ### Run once

 > You can set host and port via the `$HOST` and `$PORT` environment variables (default `localhost:12348`).